Your High-Risk Baby and Expressing Milk

 It's easy for time to slip away and for pumping sessions to get a late start.
 It's helpful to set an oven timer, a digital watch, or cell phone to remind you when the next session is to start.
 If a session is delayed, pump a little earlier next time.

 Keep track of when you pump, how long you pump, and how much milk you get by using a simple checklist chart to note pumping sessions.
 A written record will help you pick up early any drop in number of sessions, time spent pumping, or volume of milk obtained, so you can make changes before a real problem develops.

 You are more likely to continue a routine if you pump in a comfortable, yet convenient, spot.
-Have a snack and a beverage within reach.
-Listening to relaxing music has been shown to increase breast milk production.
-Or, you could distract yourself by talking with someone over a speakerphone or watching TV.
-You can also use the hands-free pumping apparatus and do other activities at the same time as you are pumping.
+Have a snack and a drink in reach.
+Listening to relaxing music has been shown to increase breastmilk production.
+Or you could distract yourself by talking with someone over a speakerphone or watching TV.
+You can also use the hands-free pumping equipment and do other activities at the same time as you are pumping.

 Create a ritual

 Follow the same routine for most or all of your pumping sessions.
 Your ritual might include:

 Pumping in a certain place

 Putting warm compresses on your breasts and doing breast massage before pumping